 The nutritional content of the seeds used in seed cycling, such as essential fatty acids and lignans, may help reduce common symptoms of premenstrual syndrome (PMS), including bloating, breast tenderness, and mood swings.

 By supporting hormonal balance and regular menstrual cycles, seed cycling may also have a positive impact on fertility for individuals struggling to conceive.

-Some people also experience improvement in other symptoms that commonly occur alongside hormone imbalances, such as:
+Some people who try seed cycling also experience improvement in other symptoms that commonly occur alongside hormone imbalances, such as:

 - Reduced acne